emdodds/SAILnet/README.md

 and that paper should be cited by any work stemming from use of SAILnet.
 Zylberberg's original Matlab code can be found here: http://faculty.washington.edu/joelzy/sailcodes.html along with the whitened natural image patches used in Zylberberg, Murphy & DeWeese (as well as other studies of sparse coding of natural images).

-To imitate the behavior of Zylberberg's Matlab code, simple import SAILnet, create a SAILnet object with the default parameters and call the instance's .run() method.
+To imitate the behavior of Zylberberg's Matlab code, simply import SAILnet, create a SAILnet object with the default parameters and call the instance's .run() method.